KoHosokawa/Gascell_Exojax/README.md

 # Gascell_Exojax

-This repository contains spectral data and modeling scripts for analyzing high-resolution methane absorption spectra in H₂/He gas environments.
+This repository contains spectral data and modeling scripts for analyzing high-resolution methane absorption spectra in H₂/He gas environments used in Hosokawa et al., 2025.
 The data and code are designed for use with [ExoJAX](https://github.com/HajimeKawahara/exojax), a GPU-accelerated spectral modeling tool for exoplanetary and substellar atmospheres.

 ## Repository Structure
 ### 📁 Spectral Data Files